atulkumar6556/install-os-on-jetson-nano-2-4GB-EMMC/README.md

-## 🧾 Now RUN these command on linux system ( insure you are connected internet  🌐 )-
+## 🧾 Now RUN these command on linux system ( ensure you are connected internet  🌐 )-

 1. ```sudo apt-get update -y```